 This is very important.
 If you have outstanding issues with your country’s court system, it is always useful to seek advice from a qualified lawyer so you can understand your options.

 As a matter of public policy, the U.S. requires that immigrants complete a medical examination by a U.S.-approved doctor in their country who then fills out the approved U.S. immigration medical forms.
-If you need immunization shots at the time of the exam you will be advised.
+Officials will let you know if you need immunization shots at the time of the exam.
 Be sure that you have a complete record of your immunizations to date.

 At the end of the examination, you should receive a sealed envelope with the results as well as a copy for yourself.
 Do not open the sealed envelope.
 You will need to hand it, sealed, directly to the interviewing immigration officer when you go for your interview.